This page in Swedish

 My two main research interests are (i) to investigate cognitive functions in individuals with multiple disabilities (fig.1), and (ii) to explore the process in learning a multi-articulating prosthetic hand (fig.2).
 I use eye-tracking technology and motion analysis to quantify and understand attention, visuospatial skill, cognitive load and body movements in different patient groups and activities.
 My research goal is to integrate research results timely into current rehabilitation practice.

-In the following webinar from Tobii Pro, I present (from 1 hour) how I have used eye tracking glasses to trace cognitive processes duriing learning of multi-articulating prosthetic hands.
+In the following webinar from Tobii Pro in 2021, I presented how I have used eye tracking glasses to trace cognitive processes during learning of multi-articulating prosthetic hands.

-In the following presentation for the World Congress of Occupational Therapists in Paris August 2022, I present how I have used gaze-controlled video games as cognitive training for individuals with severe cognitive impairments
+In the following presentation for the World Congress of Occupational Therapists in Paris 2022, I presented how I have used gaze-controlled video games as cognitive training for individuals with severe cognitive impairments.

 https://www.youtube.com/watch?v=Y2c9TfcArUo

-In the following presentation (from 1hour and 6 mins), I present to the Lativa Association of Occupational Therapists in how to use eye tracking in clinical practice and research.
+In the following presentation of the national congress of the Lativa Association of Occupational Therapists in 2023 (from 1hour and 6 mins), I presented how to use eye tracking in clinical practice and research.

 https://www.youtube.com/watch?v=v58kIZ8JC3E&list=PLuZn-9pHkfFSJ2hfvoAFyMdk-zp_kp-DN&index=1